llvtt/haskell-uva/README.md

-haskell-euler
+haskell-uva
 =============

-Implementations of various Project Euler problems in Haskell.
+Implementations of various problems from UVa Online Judge.